tribute-brand/web-configs/packages/eslint-config-acb-react-typescript/README.md

 $ npx install-peerdeps -D @acolorbright/eslint-config-acb-react-typescript && npm install -DE @acolorbright/eslint-config-acb-react-typescript@latest
 ```

-Then add `"extends": "acb-react-typescript"` to your `.eslintrc` file.
+Then add `"extends": "@acolorbright/eslint-config-acb-react-typescript"` to your `.eslintrc` file.

 Since `install-peerdeps` doesn't have a flag to pin the exact version of the installed peer dependencies it's advisable to pin the installed versions in `package.json` by hand.